raspiblitz/raspiblitz/WORKSHOP.md

 ## Basic Setup

-Connect everybodies Laptop to the same local network the RaspiBlitzes are connected to.
+Connect everybody's Laptop to the same local network the RaspiBlitzes are connected to.
 Prepare to explain how to open a terminal - especially windows users need some help here (see README on this).

 Then everybody is SSHing into the RaspiBlitz and is following the setup dialog.
 Hand out paper and pens for people to write down their passwords and the word seed.

 ## Waiting Time

 After the lightning wallet setup you have the longest waiting time during the workshop - around 30min when you have a presynced ready-2-go or up to 1 hour in the other scenarios.
-Its he time when the node is syncing up the blockchain and LND is scanning.
-If you see somebodies blockchain progress under 97% something is wrong - possibly the HDD was not correctly preparred or blockchain is way to old to finish during workshop time.
+Its the time when the node is syncing up the blockchain and LND is scanning.
+If you see someone's blockchain progress under 97% something is wrong - possibly the HDD was not correctly prepared or blockchain is way too old to finish during workshop time.

 Use this time for a more in-depth educational segment on lightning in general.
 Also this time can be used to demo with one RaspiBlitz that is already on clean-setup (you prepared before the workshop) how the funding, setting up channels and the other features of the RaspiBlitz work.
 That way people see what are the next steps once their node is ready and even if your workshop time is over by then they can know the next steps to do at home.

-Also this time is good for trouble shooting in individal sessions.
+Also this time is good for troubleshooting in individual sessions.
 If someone is not able to finish the sync on location in time shutdown the Raspiblitz from SSH terminal with CTRL+C and then `shutdown now`.
 If the device gets connected back up at home it should pickup the sync/scan process (let people know about the wallet unlock).

 ## Finalizing Setup